 What You Should Know About This Degree

 Criminology is a subfield of sociology focusing on researching social behavior as it relates to crime and deviations from what is considered “normal” behavior.
-This is an ideal field for individuals who want to understand the psychological and sociological causes of crime, and use this knowledge to inform laws and assist in criminal investigations.
+This is an ideal field for individuals who want to understand the psychological and sociological causes of crime, and you can use this knowledge to inform laws and assist in criminal investigations.
 Criminologists often go on to earn a PhD in criminology or a related field.

 Criminal justice deals directly with the systems of law enforcement, courts, and corrections.
 A degree in criminal justice will prepare individuals for careers as law enforcement officers, detectives, corrections officers, and more.
 Consider what your career goals are when selecting the program you want to pursue.